Skip to Main Content

 Intoxication Assault and Intoxication Manslaughter

-While ordinary offenses are elevated to “enhanced” status after multiple convictions or serious injuries caused, there are a few select crimes that have their own category.
+While ordinary offenses are elevated to “enhanced” status after multiple convictions or serious injuries caused, there are a few select crimes that have their own category in DWI law.
 In most states, the assault or death of another human being while under the influence of alcohol may differentiate from the ordinary cause of action at the sentencing phase, but the cause of action is essentially the same.
 In Texas, there is an entirely different cause of action, to begin with.

 Intoxication manslaughter, in particular, carries a stiff sentence.
 It is classified as a second-degree felony, with a possible prison sentence of anywhere between two and 20 years, plus fines of up to $10,000 and mandatory community service.
 If you cause the death of another person by your actions, with a blood alcohol content of more than 0.08, the charge against you will not be voluntary or involuntary manslaughter, but intoxication manslaughter.